gatran/DSC180B-Face-Mask-Detection/README.md

 # DSC180B Face Mask Detection

-This repository focuses on the creation of a Face Mask Detection (website/app/report)
+This repository focuses on the creation of a Face Mask Detection report.

 -----------------------------------------------------------------------------------------------------------------